Skip to Main Content

 How to get a bank loan with bad credit

-According to the FICO credit-scoring model, scores range from 300-850, with lenders considering a higher score to indicate better financial health.
+According to the FICO credit-scoring model, scores range from 300 to 850, with lenders considering a higher score to indicate better financial health — and less risk for them.
 If you have a FICO score below 580, your credit is considered poor.

-• Apply with a cosigner: If you have a friend or family member (with good credit) who is willing to vouch for your loan, find a lender that allows cosigners.
-A cosigner is also responsible for the loan and at risk if you make late payments or fail to pay.
+• Apply with a cosigner: If you have a friend or family member (with good credit) who is willing to share responsibility for your loan, find a lender that allows cosigners.
+A cosigner must make payments if you can’t , and your loan appears on their credit.

-• Get a secured personal loan: Some lenders offer secured personal loans, which means putting up items of value that the lender can seize if you default.
+• Get a secured personal loan: Some lenders offer secured personal loans, which require pledging or putting up assets of value that the lender can seize if you default.
+These can be vehicles, homes, or items such as jewelry and collectibles.

 • Seek a smaller loan amount: It’s possible that the amount you want to borrow is more than lenders think you can afford.
 Try asking for a smaller loan amount.

-• Improve your credit: This one may take some time, but it might not.
-One quick way to improve your credit is to ask for increases on your existing credit lines, like credit cards.
+• Improve your credit: This one may take some time.
+A quick way to improve your credit is to ask for increases on your existing credit lines, like credit cards.
 If approved, your credit utilization could drop, which could immediately improve your score.
+You can also become an authorized user on someone else’s credit account.

 FAQ